15 Best Reasons Why Nuremberg Is Worth Visiting

 Craftmen’s Courtyard Entrance

-On Craftsmen’s Courtyard’s cobblestone lanes are lovely shops and cozy cafes to satisfy your tummy and sight.
-They offer most of the best of Franconian and Nuremberg specialties.
-Savor the moment eating Bratwurst and genuine gingerbreads while admiring the beautiful views in the area.
+The cobblestone streets are dotted with delightful shops and cozy cafes that offer the best of Franconian and Nuremberg delicacies.
+Enjoy a delectable meal of Bratwurst and genuine gingerbreads while appreciating the stunning views in the vicinity.

 360-degree-image of Handwerkerhof Nuremberg above (Swipe to see more views)

 See Nuremberg Craftsmen’s Courtyard or Handwerkerhof Nürnberg’s location from this link to Google Maps.
 If you plan to visit, I suggest checking the announcements on its official website before going.
-The site is in German; you can use Google Chrome on Desktop to translate the page to English.
+The website is in German, though.

 Handwerkerhof Nürnberg is open daily from 8:00 am to 10:30 pm from Monday to Saturday.
 Every Sunday, it opens a little bit later, at 10:00 am.
 There’s no entry fee, so don’t miss it!